 I have read an article about the way Emacs was tricked into displaying stuff on an X window.
 That almost gave me nightmares!
 Emacs apparently always thinks it draws to a terminal, while in reality some thing just emulates a terminal.
 Another thing emulates something for the first thing and a third thing emulates something for the second thing.
 Emulation all the way down!
 This means Emacs sucks at multitasking, so when you start some operation in one frame, all other frames lock up and become unusable until the operation finishes, since all frames belong to the same Emacs instance.

-Sadly, ELisp being a good extension language caused the developers to implement way to many of Emacs core functionality in it, instead of in C. It simply is not as fast as Vim.
+Sadly, ELisp being such a good extension language caused the developers to implement way to many of Emacs core functionality in it, instead of in C. This leads to Emacs simply not being as fast as Vim.
 This is especially obvious using Evil, the Vim emulation layer, which I had to use as Emacs default keybindings are terrible.